MoonsideGames/encompass-cs-docs/content/notes/acknowledgments.md

 Thanks to the Glitch City LA community for keeping me alive all these years of making games.

-Thanks also to the creators and maintainers of LÖVE, a wonderful tool which awakened me to the potential joys of game programming.
+Thanks to the creators and maintainers of LÖVE, a wonderful tool which awakened me to the potential joys of game programming.

+Thanks to the developers of TypeScriptToLua, an impressive project which unlocked the power of static typing in LÖVE.
+Encompass-TS would not have been made without it.

 My name is Evan Hemsley, and I am a game programmer and digital artist.
 I hope you make some great projects with Encompass!
 And if you do, please tell me about them!